opensearch-project/project-website/_posts/2025-11-14-boost-search-relevancy-with-late-interaction-models.md

 }
 ```

-OpenSearch supports the entire workflow for connecting late interaction models, using the model during ingestion, and search.
-The implementation requires configuring two key components: the ml-inference ingest processor, which generates both single-vector and multi-vector embeddings from text, PDFs, or images during document ingestion, and the ml-inference search request processor, which rewrites queries into k-NN queries with the `lateInteractionScore` function at search time.
-This configuration enables multimodal search with improved relevance across different content types.
-For detailed setup instructions, refer to the [tutorial on reranking with externally hosted late interaction models](https://opensearch.org/docs/latest/search-plugins/search-pipelines/rerank-processor/).
+OpenSearch supports the full workflow for using late interaction models—from model connection to ingestion and search.
+To enable this functionality, you configure two main components.
+The **ml-inference ingest processor** generates both single-vector and multi-vector embeddings from text, PDFs, or images during document ingestion.
+The **ml-inference search request processor** rewrites incoming queries into k-NN queries that use the `lateInteractionScore` function at search time.
+Together, these components enable multimodal search with improved relevance across diverse content types.
+For detailed configuration steps, see the tutorial on [reranking with externally hosted late interaction models](https://opensearch.org/docs/latest/search-plugins/search-pipelines/rerank-processor/).

-To demonstrate the search performance using late interaction models, the [ml-playground](https://ml.playground.opensearch.org/app/searchRelevance#/?config=eyJxdWVyeTEiOnsiaW5kZXgiOiJtdWx0aW1vZGFsX2RvY3MiLCJkc2xfcXVlcnkiOiJ7XG4gIFwicXVlcnlcIjoge1xuICAgIFwidGVybVwiOiB7XG4gICAgICBcImNvbHBhbGlfc2VhcmNoXCI6IHtcbiAgICAgICAgXCJ2YWx1ZVwiOiBcIiVTZWFyY2hUZXh0JVwiXG4gICAgICB9XG4gICAgfVxuICB9XG59Iiwic2VhcmNoX3BpcGVsaW5lIjoiY29scGFsaV9zZWFyY2gifSwicXVlcnkyIjp7ImluZGV4IjoibXVsdGltb2RhbF9kb2NzIiwiZHNsX3F1ZXJ5Ijoie1xuICBcInF1ZXJ5XCI6IHtcbiAgICBcInRlcm1cIjoge1xuICAgICAgXCJ0aXRhbl9lbWJlZGRpbmdfc2VhcmNoXCI6IHtcbiAgICAgICAgXCJ2YWx1ZVwiOiBcIiVTZWFyY2hUZXh0JVwiXG4gICAgICB9XG4gICAgfVxuICB9XG59Iiwic2VhcmNoX3BpcGVsaW5lIjoidGl0YW5fZW1iZWRkaW5nX3NlYXJjaCJ9LCJzZWFyY2giOiIgSG93IGNhbiB0aGUgb3JpZW50YXRpb24gb2YgdGV4dHVyZSBiZSBjaGFyYWN0ZXJpemVkPyJ9) provides a comparison using the [vidore dataset](https://huggingface.co/datasets/vidore/syntheticDocQA_artificial_intelligence_test).
-This dataset is from the internet with query about "artificial intelligence", and we include 20 pages in the ml-playground `multimodal_docs`index.
-You can compare search results between a two-phase approach using the [ColPali model](https://huggingface.co/vidore/colpali-v1.3-hf) for late interaction reranking compared to a single-phase baseline using `amazon.titan-embed-image-v1` with no interaction.
-Try different search queries to see how late interaction models improve relevance ranking for multimodal content.
+To showcase the search performance of late interaction models, the [ML playground](https://ml.playground.opensearch.org/app/searchRelevance#/?config=eyJxdWVyeTEiOnsiaW5kZXgiOiJtdWx0aW1vZGFsX2RvY3MiLCJkc2xfcXVlcnkiOiJ7XG4gIFwicXVlcnlcIjoge1xuICAgIFwidGVybVwiOiB7XG4gICAgICBcImNvbHBhbGlfc2VhcmNoXCI6IHtcbiAgICAgICAgXCJ2YWx1ZVwiOiBcIiVTZWFyY2hUZXh0JVwiXG4gICAgICB9XG4gICAgfVxuICB9XG59Iiwic2VhcmNoX3BpcGVsaW5lIjoiY29scGFsaV9zZWFyY2gifSwicXVlcnkyIjp7ImluZGV4IjoibXVsdGltb2RhbF9kb2NzIiwiZHNsX3F1ZXJ5Ijoie1xuICBcInF1ZXJ5XCI6IHtcbiAgICBcInRlcm1cIjoge1xuICAgICAgXCJ0aXRhbl9lbWJlZGRpbmdfc2VhcmNoXCI6IHtcbiAgICAgICAgXCJ2YWx1ZVwiOiBcIiVTZWFyY2hUZXh0JVwiXG4gICAgICB9XG4gICAgfVxuICB9XG59Iiwic2VhcmNoX3BpcGVsaW5lIjoidGl0YW5fZW1iZWRkaW5nX3NlYXJjaCJ9LCJzZWFyY2giOiIgSG93IGNhbiB0aGUgb3JpZW50YXRpb24gb2YgdGV4dHVyZSBiZSBjaGFyYWN0ZXJpemVkPyJ9) includes a side-by-side comparison using the [Vidore dataset](https://huggingface.co/datasets/vidore/syntheticDocQA_artificial_intelligence_test).
+The dataset contains internet-sourced text about *artificial intelligence*, and 20 representative pages are indexed in the `multimodal_docs` index in the ML playground environment.

+The interface allows you to compare a **two-phase pipeline**—which uses the [ColPali model](https://huggingface.co/vidore/colpali-v1.3-hf) for late interaction reranking—against a **single-phase baseline** that uses `amazon.titan-embed-image-v1` without late interaction.
+You can experiment with different queries to see how late interaction models improve relevance ranking for multimodal content.

 ![Late Interaction Models with ml-inference processors](/assets/media/blog-images/2025-11-14-boost-search-relevancy-with-late-interaction-models/auto-ml-inference-search-flow.png)

-In the following test running against the query "How can the orientation of texture be characterized?" on the same index `multimodal_docs`, on the left side, it's using the `colpali_search` search pipeline and on the right side, it's using the `titan_embedding_search` search pipeline.
-The expected result is row 7 page, which tells us the answers about the orientation of texture is characterized by a histogram of orientations.
-This 'row 7 page' ranks no.1 when using the ColPali model (left panel), but is entirely missing in the search results when using the titan_embedding model (right panel).
+### Comparative results analysis

+The following test demonstrates performance differences using the query "How can the orientation of texture be characterized?" against the `multimodal_docs` index.
+The comparison evaluates two approaches:

+- **Left panel**: `colpali_search` search pipeline using ColPali model
+- **Right panel**: `titan_embedding_search` search pipeline using Titan embedding model

+The target result appears on page 7, which contains the relevant answer explaining that texture orientation is characterized by a histogram of orientations.
+The ColPali model ranks this page as the top result (left panel), while the Titan embedding model fails to include it in the search results entirely (right panel).
+The following screenshot demonstrates this significant difference in search performance between the two approaches.

 ![search comparison on ml-playground](/assets/media/blog-images/2025-11-14-boost-search-relevancy-with-late-interaction-models/playground-search-comparison.png)

-Additionally, for RAG use cases with ColPali, please refer to the [OpenSearch AI demo app](https://huggingface.co/spaces/opensearch-project/OpenSearch-AI) available through Hugging Face.
+For RAG applications using ColPali, explore the [OpenSearch AI demo app](https://huggingface.co/spaces/opensearch-project/OpenSearch-AI) available through Hugging Face.

 ## Challenges and optimization techniques

-While late interaction models offer significant advantages, they come with computational and storage challenges that need consideration.
-The primary challenge is the explosion in storage requirements and computational cost, as these models generate vectors for each token rather than one embedding per document, potentially creating hundreds or thousands of vectors per document and increasing storage requirements by 10-100x compared to traditional approaches.
-Recent research has developed several techniques to mitigate these challenges, including PLAID (Performance-optimized Late Interaction Driver) which uses centroids and clustering to reduce the number of vectors while maintaining accuracy, quantization techniques that compress multi-vectors using binary or product quantization to reduce memory footprint, smart chunking through strategic document segmentation before embedding generation, and selective token embedding that skips common stop words or uses attention mechanisms to identify the most important tokens.
-These optimizations make late interaction models more practical for production deployments while preserving their core advantages of token-level semantic matching.
+While late interaction models offer strong retrieval accuracy, they also introduce significant computational and storage considerations.
+Because these models generate vectors for every token rather than a single embedding per document, they can produce hundreds or thousands of vectors per document—often increasing storage requirements by 10–100× compared to traditional approaches.

+Recent research provides several strategies to address these challenges.
+PLAID (Performance-optimized Late Interaction Driver) uses centroids and clustering to shrink the number of vectors while preserving accuracy.
+Quantization techniques compress multi-vectors using binary or product quantization to reduce memory use.
+Smart chunking applies strategic document segmentation before embedding generation, and selective token embedding removes common stop words or uses attention mechanisms to keep only the most important tokens.
+Together, these optimizations make late interaction models more practical for production environments while maintaining their core advantage: fine-grained, token-level semantic matching.

-## Future work in Lucene and OpenSearch
+## Future developments in Lucene and OpenSearch

-OpenSearch Vector Engine (k-NN plugin) currently supports late interaction multi-vector rescoring using Painless scripting and the implementation is optimized for SIMD instructions.
-The current multi-vectors are integrated using the object field and float field type of OpenSearch.
+The OpenSearch vector engine (k-NN plugin) currently supports late interaction multi-vector rescoring using Painless scripting.
+Rescoring implementation is optimized for SIMD instructions.
+Multi-vectors are represented using a combination of OpenSearch's `object` field type and `float` field type, which together enable storage and retrieval of token-level vector embeddings used in late interaction models.

-Additionally, since the 10.3 release, Lucene also provides native support for rescoring results for a search query using late interaction model multi-vectors.
-This is enabled through the new `LateInteractionField`, which accepts `float[][]` multi-vector embeddings, encodes them to a binary representation, and indexes them as a `BinaryDocValues` field.
-The field supports multi-vectors with varying numbers of vectors per document, although each composing token vector is required to have the same number of dimensions.
-These are standard constraints across late interaction models, required to enable similarity comparisons across query and document multi-vectors.
+Since the 10.3 release, Lucene also provides native support for rescoring search results using late interaction model multi-vectors.
+This capability is implemented through the `LateInteractionField`, which accepts `float[][]` multi-vector embeddings, encodes them into a binary representation, and indexes them as a `BinaryDocValues` field.
+The field supports multi-vectors with varying numbers of vectors per document; however, each token vector must have the same dimensionality.
+This requirement is common across late interaction models because it enables consistent similarity comparisons between query and document vectors.

-Lucene exposes a `LateInteractionRescorer` class to rescore search results using multi-vector similarity on this field.
-Default support is for `sum(max(vectorSimilarity))`, which takes the sum of maximum similarity between a query token vector and all document token vectors.
-Essentially, it computes the interaction of a piece (token vector) of the query, with every piece (token vector) of the document, combining their similarity into a meaningful score.
+Lucene also includes a `LateInteractionRescorer` class for rescoring results based on multi-vector similarity.
+The default scoring method is `sum(max(vectorSimilarity))`, which sums the maximum similarity between each query token vector and all document token vectors.
+In effect, each query token vector is compared against every document token vector, and their strongest interactions are aggregated into a final relevance score.

+### Planned enhancements

-As next steps, we are working on adding support for a multi-vector field in OpenSearch Vector Engine using Lucene's `LateInteractionField` (Ref: [1](https://github.com/opensearch-project/k-NN/issues/2934) [2](https://github.com/opensearch-project/k-NN/pull/2972), [3](https://forum.opensearch.org/t/supporting-late-interaction-in-opensearch-vector-engine-as-a-field-type/27463)).
-It will directly leverage Lucene's vectorization providers under the hood which auto-vectorize instructions and use SIMD intrinsics when available on underlying hardware.
-This will allow us to directly fold in any optimizations made in upstream Lucene, and implicitly benefit from improvements in this rapidly evolving space.
-It also makes late interaction model reranking available to setups that cannot leverage Painless scripts.
-Patches and PRs are welcome.
+Development is underway to integrate Lucene’s `LateInteractionField` directly into the OpenSearch vector engine.
+This work (tracked in the related [GitHub issues and PRs](https://github.com/opensearch-project/k-NN/issues/2934)) will use Lucene's built-in vectorization providers, which automatically vectorize operations and apply SIMD intrinsics when supported by the underlying hardware.
+With this integration, OpenSearch will inherit performance optimizations from upstream Lucene and benefit from ongoing improvements in this rapidly evolving area.
+Additionally, this integration enables late interaction model reranking in environments where Painless scripts are not supported.

+To support this effort, we welcome your contributions in the form of patches and pull requests.

+## Get started with late interaction models

+Ready to enhance your search relevance?
+Start experimenting with late interaction models in your OpenSearch deployment by following the [reranking tutorial](https://docs.opensearch.org/latest/search-plugins/search-relevance/rerank-by-field-late-interaction/).
+Share your results, ask questions, and provide feedback on the [OpenSearch forum](https://forum.opensearch.org/).
+Your input helps shape the future development of these capabilities.